deusaquilus/pprint-kotlin/README.md

 ## Usage

-PPrint for Kotlin is available in both JVM and Kotlin Multiplatform.
+PPrint for Kotlin is available in both JVM and Kotlin Multiplatform flavors.
+The JVM flavor uses `kotlin-reflect`, the KMP flavor uses `kotlinx-serialization`.

 Add the following to your build.gradle.kts:

 ```kotlin
 implementation("io.exoquery:pprint-kotlin:2.0.0")